Chart Color Schemes

 Chambers Flat - Logan Reserve has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly influence an area's performance.
+Changes to local infrastructure significantly affect an area's performance.
 AreaSearch has identified 50 projects likely impacting the region.
-Notable initiatives are Chambers Reserve, Cedar Ridge Logan Reserve, The Verge, and Riverleigh.
-Below is a list of projects expected to have the greatest relevance.
+Notable initiatives include Chambers Reserve, Cedar Ridge Logan Reserve, Riverleigh, and Logan Reserve Road Upgrade, as detailed below for relevance.

 Professional plan users can use the search below to filter and access additional projects.